Native or near-native English speaker. Year 10 or equivalent.

 - Monthly salary ranges from volunteer to $3000 per month depending on the country.

-- Accommodation and international travel expenses always covered in China, and often subsidised (or sometimes covered) in other countries.
+- Accommodation and international travel expenses are often covered in many countries.

 - Health insurance often paid.